ncarboni/arthistorydata/modelling.md

 > <mark>The form chosen by **I Tatti**</mark> is the number 3 (_see the code block_).
 The reason is very practical.
 There was no need to express statements about the name itself, and the use of rdfs:label is preferable as a system level (_metaphacts_) in respect to crm:P1_is_identified_by .
 >
+> The possibility of adding rdfs:label to each class in CRM was a specification which was modelled as such:
+>
+> ```xml-dtd
+> <rdf:Property rdf:about="http://www.w3.org/2000/01/rdf-schema#label">
+> 		<rdfs:domain rdf:resource="E1_CRM_Entity"/>
+> 		<rdfs:range rdf:resource="http://www.w3.org/2000/01/rdf-schema#Literal"/>
+> 	</rdf:Property>
+> ```
+>
+> and added to the schema.
+The result is that each rdfs:label would be a property of crm:E1_CRM_Entity, and subsequently to each of the subclasses of E1.
+The rationale behind is that crm:E1_CRM_Entity has as a property crm:P1_is_identified_by, which is completely equivalent to rdfs:label.
+> The consequence is the possibility to use rdfs:label instead of crm:P1_is_identified_by for each of the class in CRM

 ```xml-dtd